juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 {style="text-align: justify;"}

-My research interest lies in the development of practical machine learning systems capable of real-world deployment, thereby benefiting individuals.
-For this, I am working on Federated Learning (FL) and ML-powered mobile sensing applications.
+My research interest lies in artificial intelligence (AI) and mobile sensing, with a passion for developing practical machine learning systems for real-world deployment to benefit individuals.
+Recently, I have been focusing on pratical Federated Learning (FL) and foundation model for sensor data.
 {style="text-align: justify;"}